mila-iqia/blocks/docs/create_your_own_brick.rst

 Bricks ingredients and recipe
 -----------------------------

-All the bricks in blocks inherit directly or indirectly from the :class:`.Brick`.
-There is already a rich inheritance hierarchy of bricks implemented in blocks and thus, you should consider which brick level to inherit from.
+All the bricks in Blocks inherit directly or indirectly from the :class:`.Brick`.
+There is already a rich inheritance hierarchy of bricks implemented in Blocks and thus, you should consider which brick level to inherit from.
 Bear in mind that multiple inheritance is often possible and advocated whenever it makes sense.